OffchainLabs/decentralized-timeboost-spec/README.md

 As soon as the member has decrypted all of the encrypted items in the inclusion list (or immediately, if there were no encrypted items), it first de-duplicates the set of non-priority transactions by removing all but one instance of any transaction that is duplicated in the set, and then the member passes the de-duplicated inclusion list, tagged with the round number, to the next, ordering phase.

-<u>State and recovery in the decryption phase</u>

-The decryption phase is stateless.
-No state needs to be remembered from one round to the next.
-So a member can participate in the decryption phase of any round, if it knows the correct inclusion list result for that round.

 **Ordering phase**

 Each honest committee member runs a separate instance of the ordering phase.
 This phase is deterministic, and consumes inputs that will be the same for all honest members, so it will produce the same sequence of outputs for every honest member.